highmobility/hmkit-fleet-v2/gradle/deploy-process.md

         - omit `useAutomaticVersion=true` to set a specific version in gradle dialog
     - **manually**
         - update version in `$projectRoot/gradle.properties` and push tag manually
 - create a release in GitHub.
-Package is pushed to OSSRH staging automatically.
+  - Now package is pushed to OSSRH via Github Actions
-- now release is created after action completes.
-- close and release manually in OSSRH staging.
+- close and release manually in OSSRH.

 ## Make a test release locally to staging

 - comment out line `useInMemoryPgpKeys(signingKey, signingPassword)` in deploy-ossrh.gradle
 - Update version in `$projectRoot/gradle.properties` and call `./gradlew -Prelease :hmkit-fleet:publishToSonatype`.
-- Don't merge test version names to main.
-Public versions are managed via Github Actions.
+- Don't merge test version names to main
-- Check the package in staging URL in OSSRH.